Stop AI Creating Sprawling Documentation

 - I load it and I use it

-- It changes how AI behaves in my sessions
+- It changes how the system behaves in my sessions

 - It survives more than a week without going stale